 Stories & Myths of Ireland

-Here are just some of folklore stories that get passed down from generation to generation.
+Here are just some of our favourite folklore stories and legends from Ireland.

 Sidhe – Faerie folk – Find out what Sidhe means and the different beliefs that can be found in Ireland.

-Irish Leprechauns Stories – Possibly the most famous legends to come from Ireland.
+The Irish Leprechaun or wee folk – The most famous legends to come from Ireland.
 Discover what a Leprechaun is and how it could be lucky to catch one.

-Banshee – woman of the Faerie mound – When people think Banshee they may think of a ghost or death but there is more to a Banshee than most people know.
+The wailing Banshee of the Faerie mound – When people think Banshee they may think of a ghost or death but there is more to a Banshee than most people know.

 What is a Changeling?
 It is said that you can tell a changeling baby by its appearance and manner as it will be ill-tempered and wizened and will have very dark eyes that if you look into them you can see wisdom well beyond their age.